grzegorzmazur/yacas/docs/programming_in_yacas/index.rst

 arguments are ``(* 2 3)`` and {4}.
 First ``(* 2 3)`` gets evaluated.
 This is a function call to the function ``*`` with arguments {2} and {3}, which evaluate to themselves.
 Then the function "{*}" is invoked with these arguments.
-The {Yacas} standard script library has code that accepts numeric input and performs the multiplication numerically, resulting in {6}.
+The yacas standard script library has code that accepts numeric input and performs the multiplication numerically, resulting in {6}.